The Best CPU Benchmarking Software For 2023

 • No database for comparisonrnNot exactly a benchmark

 Unlike some of the other software in this article, Prime95 is not strictly intended for benchmarking and comparing scores.
-Prime95 is more focused on rigorous testing.
+Prime95 is more focused on comprehensive testing.

-Stress testing is beneficial for ensuring that you have enough airflow in your computer to keep your CPU’s temperatures balanced or that your overclock is stable for everyday use.
+Stress testing is beneficial for ensuring that you have adequate airflow in your computer to keep your CPU’s temperatures balanced or that your overclock is steady for everyday use.

-It is entirely free, periodically updated, and available for Linux, Mac OS X, and Windows.
+It is entirely complimentary, regularly updated, and accessible for Linux, Mac OS X, and Windows.

 If you also want to examine your GPU, you can increase the graphical settings of the benchmark to force the GPU to its maximum.